 And that absence is what makes so many resume bullet points feel detached, even when they are technically impressive.

-Because most resumes bullet points, when you look closely, are still describing activity rather than consequence.
+Because most resume bullet points, when you look closely, are still describing activity rather than consequence.

 - Managed client relationships